-Our Member of the Month for January, 2022 is Jean-Philippe Ranger of Fredericton, New Brunswick.
+Our Member of the Month for February, 2022 is Donald Frew of Berkeley, California.

 Donald H. Frew is an Elder in the NROOGD and Gardnerian Traditions of modern Wicca, and High Priest of Coven Trismegiston in Berkeley CA. Within the Gardnerian Tradition, he is known as a historian and theologian.
 Working with his wife, Anna Korn, they compiled, edited, and in 2007 circulated a new edition of the Gardnerian Book of Shadows, incorporating material from their research in early Gardnerian texts and resulting in a Book of over 650 pages.

 Frew’s coven is a member of the Covenant of the Goddess (CoG), the world’s largest religious organization of Witches.
 He has served ten terms on CoG’s National Board, as Public Information Officer (PIO) and as First Officer (President).
 As PIO, he served as a consultant on occult crimes for various law enforcement agencies.
 This led to collaboration with the Committee for Scientific Examination of Religion, the FBI, and the Justice Department to create a report for law enforcement on so-called “Satanic” crime – Satanism in America: How the Devil Got Much More Than His Due (1989) – credited by the FBI with reversing the tide of the “Satanic Hysteria” in America.
 (This is soon to be republished in an updated edition.)
 At the same time, Frew operated as a free-lance occultist, providing consultation for authors & others, investigating and dealing with “haunted” houses (and other places), and helping those believed to be “cursed”.